SpaceVim/SpaceVim/docs/documentation.md

 call SpaceVim#custom#SPCGroupName(['G'], '+TestGroup')
 call SpaceVim#custom#SPC('nore', ['G', 't'], 'echom 1', 'echomessage 1', 1)
 ```

 ### Vim Compatible Mode

 This a list of different key bindings between SpaceVim and origin vim.
+If you still want to use this origin function, you can enable vimcompatible mode, via `vimcompatible = true` in `[options]` section.

 - The `s` key does replace cursor char, but in SpaceVim it is the `Window` key bindings specific leader key by default (which can be set on another key binding in dotfile).
 If you still prefer the origin function of `s`, you can use an empty string to disable this feature.